 Welcome to the website of the Friends of Lake Meadows Billericay

-An independent local charity, with volunteers working in partnership with Basildon Borough Council, Billericay Town Council and the Billericay community to care for the park, to promote its benefits, improve its facilities and encourage conservation and wildlife.
+An independent local charity, with volunteers working in partnership with Basildon Borough Council, Billericay Town Council for the benefit of the Billericay community.
+We help to care for the park, to promote its benefits, improve its facilities and encourage conservation and wildlife.

 The Annual Photographic Competition

 We will be running the competition again next year.
 This time the competition will run from November 2017 through to the end of August 2018.